-Back in January Charlie Somerville told me about his participation in the Australian Informatics Competition, a competition for Australian high school students in informatics.
+Back in January Hailey Somerville told me about her participation in the Australian Informatics Competition, a competition for Australian high school students in informatics.
 Having done mostly Web development so far, I became quite interested and searched for something similar in Denmark.
 To my surprise I found a Danish equivalent: “Dansk Datalogi Dyst” (DDD, Danish Informatics Competition).
 The ultimate goal of the national competitions, Danish as well as Australian, is to be elected as one of four to compete in the International Olympiad in Informatics (IOI), one of many international high school science olympiads.
 In Denmark the election process for the IOI-team consists of three phases: An online qualification round; where all Danish high schools can participate, The Nationals; competition for the 10 best from the qualification round, and the Baltic Olympiad; where the six best from the Nationals compete against each other and participants from the other Nordic and Baltic countries.
 Finally the four best from the Baltic Olympiad are chosen to compete in IOI.

 Solving an NP-hard problem, without knowing of NP-hard problems

 Initially I thought the Nationals would conflict with my study trip to Barcelona in mid-March, but when the final dates regarding Barcelona were set, the possibility of making it only 8 hours late to the Nationals appeared.
 This sudden change of plans meant I had to tackle the qualification round with almost no training.
 I also discovered all solutions had to be written in C, C++ or Pascal, none of which I knew.